 - All Trails (the app) shows more than half a dozen trails around Kelly Mountain and Packsaddle lake that feature streams, falls, peaks etc. I will be exploring these more.)

-- # Camas wildlife refuge (lots and lots of birds!)
+- Camas wildlife refuge (lots and lots of birds!)

 Also make sure to check out the White Sparrow Country Store and Big Juds, south of Rexburg, for some great food after your adventures!